Development of internal control and risk management

 Implementation

-The term of this central government development project is one and a half years.
-The work is scheduled to be completed in March 2025.
+This central government development project ran for one and a half years.
+The project was completed in November 2025.

-The European Union is financing the project through the Technical Support Instrument (TSI).
-The purpose of the TSI is to support EU Member States in planning and implementing reforms
+The European Union financed the project through the Technical Support Instrument (TSI).
+The TSI provides EU Member States support in designing and implementing reforms.

 Background